photon-storage/p3-doc/index.md

 permalink: /
 ---

-# Welcome to Photon P3 docs
+# Welcome to Photon P3 Docs

 Photon P3 stands for Photon Persistent storage Pool.
 It offers a decentralized, reliable, fast and inexpensive data storage solution, as an alternative to Amazon S3 service.